jussihyva/Multilayer-Perceptron/README.md

 Based on the result I did these observations:

 - The Count function shows that the examples (rows in the dataset) includes data for all columns
-- Mode functio is missing from the list.
+- Mode function is missing from the list.
 I think that is not big issue.
 That because of all columns includes values so no reason to add any missing values.
 - Fo some reason (maybe a lack of competence) I cannot sey much more about these numbers

 ![Aggregate functions](Documentation/Aggregate_functions.png)